stashed/docs/docs/guides/latest/workloads/statefulset.md

 **Create RestoreSession:**

-Now, we need to create a `RestoreSession` crd targeting the `stash-recovered` Statefulset to restore the inside it.
+Now, we need to create a `RestoreSession` crd targeting the `stash-recovered` Statefulset to restore the backed up data inside it.

 Below is the YAML of the `RestoreSesion` crd that we are going to create,